 • Did each of your parents attend?

-• Ex: Yes, they both were there.
+• Answer: Yes, they both were there.

 • Where was the wedding held?

-• It was held at my parent’s lake house in Maryland.
+• Answer: It was held at my parent’s lake house in Maryland.
 I spent all my summers growing up there so it has a special place in my heart.

 • Who were the bridesmaids/groomsmen?

-• Ex: I had 3 bridesmaids – my best friends, Laura, Silvia and Jan.
+• Answer: Ex: I had 3 bridesmaids – my best friends, Laura, Silvia and Jan.
 His groomsmen were David and John, his best friends from college.

 • Did you have a reception?

-• Ex: We had a small and intimate reception.
+• Answer: We had a small and intimate reception.
 There were string lights on the outside porch where the reception and after-party were held.
 It was really magical having all our friends and family there to celebrate with us.

 • Where was the reception?